 - Helps relieve itchy skin

 - Royal Canin is not grain free

 Wellness Core Natural Grain Free Dry Dog Food Small Breed

 If your Schnauzer struggles with food sensitivities or allergies, then you might want to stay away from grain-packed foods.
 Lucky for you, Wellness CORE formula is gluten and grain free, with its three main ingredients being lean meats such as turkey, chicken and deboned turkey.

-The Wellness CORE dog food features probiotics, botanicals and antioxidants.
-Additionally, this gluten-free food contains 36% crude protein, making the nibble a raw goodie to treat your Schnauzer with.
+The Wellness CORE dog food features probiotics, botanicals and antioxidants to boost the immune system of your Miniature Schnauzer.
+Additionally, this gluten-free food contains 36% crude protein, making the nibble a raw goodie to treat your Miniature Schnauzer with.

 When it comes to calories, Wellness CORE has slightly lower calories due to the lean meats it contains.
-Owners love this because it’s an important aspect to consider for an adult or puppy Schnauzer who likes his or her food a little too much.
+Owners love this because it’s an important aspect to consider for an adult or puppy Miniature Schnauzer who likes their food a little too much.